scando1993/thingsboard.github.io/docs/user-guide/integrations/sigfox-example.md

 {% assign feature = "Platform Integrations" %}{% include templates/pe-feature-banner.md %}

-This tutorial will show how to push downlink messages to devices connected via Sigfox integration when user updates device attribute using ThingsBoard UI
+This tutorial will show how to push downlink messages to devices connected via Sigfox integration when user updates device attribute using Pacificsoft UI

 * TOC
 {:toc}